Arkrly/CertiChain/README.md

 - **🔍 Certificate Verification**: On-chain verification of certificate authenticity

 ### User Experience
-- **🌙 Dark/Light Mode**: Toggle between dark and light themes with persistent storage
+- **🌙 Dark/Light Mode**: Toggle between dark and light themes with persistent storage, now elegantly integrated into the header for a seamless experience
 - **📱 Responsive Design**: Fully responsive UI that works on all device sizes
 - **💾 Persistent State**: Wallet connections and theme preferences saved locally
 - **⚡ Real-time Updates**: Live updates when certificates are minted or verified